reactome-pwp/carrousel/README.md

         </repository>
     </repositories>

-Then add the pdbe dependency
+Then add the carrousel dependency

     <dependencies>
         ...